elemental/elemental-web/source/doc-dev/lapack-like/factor.rst

 .. cpp:function:: void LQ( DistMatrix<F>& A, DistMatrix<F,MD,STAR>& t )

    Overwrite the complex matrix :math:`A` with :math:`L` and the Householder reflectors representing :math:`\hat Q`.
-In the complex case, phase information is needed in order to define the (generalized) Householder transformations and is stored in the column vector `t`.
+The scalings for the Householder reflectors are stored in the vector `t`.

 lq namespace
 ^^^^^^^^^^^^